margaretmf/margaretmf.github.io/research.md

 "Slower paced music with a consistent and predictable rhythm is known for having calming effects on the system, while upbeat & quick paced music is generally alerting and facilitates action/movement.
 Some popular examples are listed below:

-Ambient music encompasses a variety of music; most common today are many of the “relaxation tapes” widely available on the market.
+Ambient music encompasses a variety of music; most common today are many of the 'relaxation tapes' widely available on the market.
 The purpose of these recordings is to produce a general state of relaxation.

 Bach & Pachabel: These compositions are consistent and predictable, and have a pulse of approximately 50-70 beats per minute.